Working collaboratively to advance effective climate change solutions

 Improving the quality of life in the Monterey Bay region is at the heart of what we do at the Monterey Bay Economic Partnership, and for the past five years, MBEP has worked with our member organizations and community partners to boldly address the big challenges of our region.
 We do that by looking at the region’s needs, what’s being done, and where our targeted approach can make the most difference.

-Right now, one of the main dynamic forces facing the region is climate change, an issue that affects regional well-being, from our economy to the air we breathe and how we live.
-This is why MBEP is launching an initiative to address climate change, an issue interwoven with every single thing on our agenda to date: housing, transportation, technology, and workforce development.
+One of the main dynamic forces facing humanity is climate change, an issue that affects our regional well-being, from our economy to the air we breathe and how we live.
+Climate change is an issue interwoven across our initiatives in housing, transportation, technology, and workforce development.

 From housing and land use policies, wildfire risk, sea-level rise, transportation corridors, and vehicle emissions, to energy grid infrastructure and corporate responsibility, the policy choices and individual actions will in many cases require regional dialogue, a coordinated approach, and collective action.